Jean Mota: Santos

 On 6 June 2016 Jean Mota signed a four-year deal with Santos.
 He was officially announced at the club three days later.
 He made his debut for Peixe on 26 June, coming on as a late substitute for goalscorer Lucas Lima in a 3–0 home win against São Paulo.

 Jean Mota scored his first goal in the main category of Brazilian football on 24 July 2016, netting the winner in a 3–2 success at Vitória.
 He made his Copa Libertadores debut on 19 April of the following year, starting as a left back and being sent off in a 0–0 away draw against Independiente Santa Fe.

 After the injuries of Zeca and Caju, Jean Mota established himself as a regular starter in the left back.
 On 18 July 2017, he renewed his contract until June 2022.
 He spent the 2018 campaign as a backup to new signing Dodô and behind midfield options Carlos Sánchez, Diego Pituca and Alison.

 Jean Mota started the 2019 season as a starter in the midfield under new manager Jorge Sampaoli, scoring eight goals and providing six assists in the first three months of competition.
 He was named the best player of the 2019 Campeonato Paulista, but subsequently lost his starting spot.

 On 10 November 2020, it was announced that Jean Mota and a further six first team players tested positive for COVID-19.
 He left the club in December 2021, after playing 258 matches and scoring 20 goals.

 Inter Miami

 In November 2021, Santos agreed to a transfer of Jean Mota to Major League Soccer side Inter Miami, effective as of the following 15 January.
 His new side officially announced the transfer on 12 December, with the player signing a contract until 2024.

+In May 2023, Mota suffered a right knee injured which sidelined him for almost six months.

+Vitória

+Inter Miami CF transferred midfielder Jean Mota to Brazilian top-flight side Vitória on 5 March 2024.